theairdemon/musicGenerator/Version 4 (dev)/Genres/README.md

 This will be one of the most open and flowing melody infos here; keep it loose and open for a wide variety of sounds.
 Classical is all over the place with the melodies, so let it go wild with the melody.

 ### Classical - Instrumentation
+Keep it light and classy - stick with piano, violins, and woodwinds.
+If we end up increasing number of chord layers, then maybe add horns as another chords possibility.

 ---